Mitsubishi Fuso Rosa: Dimensions and weights (long body, P-BE434F, c.1989)

+Fuel economy

+Operator reports vary with load and route.
+Period figures for long-body 4D31T buses in mixed shuttle duty typically fall around 6 to 7 km/L (≈14 to 16.5 mpgUS), with fully loaded tourist service and continuous A/C dropping closer to 5.5 km/L (≈13 mpgUS).
+(Published factory consumption for 1980s BE4 models is scarce online; values reflect operator/market data and period brochures for comparable Rosa/Canter drivetrains.)

+Known issues

+Age-related items reported by fleets and operators include overheating damage from neglected cooling systems (especially on turbo engines), oil leaks at rocker cover and crank seals, vacuum pump O-ring seepage, rear main seal contamination of the clutch, glow-system faults, wear in suspension and steering (bushings, kingpins, steering box), corrosion at stepwells/lower panels/roof seams, and shrinking window rubbers allowing water ingress.
+Original R12 A/C systems typically require conversion to R134a with new hoses and seals.

-Fourth generation (1997-Present)
+Fourth generation (1997–present)

 The fourth generation (BE6 series) is an improved version of the third generation.
 The design of the body of the car was greatly modified, and the distance between the front axle and the door was considerably reduced.
 In addition, the taillights are round, different from the second and third generation.
 There are both Automatic and Manual models available.
 In 1998, a super long body was added to the line-up, bringing the maximum capacity of all the vehicle to 34 people.
 In 2002, natural gas engine were offered to the Mitsubishi Rosa.
-Transmac in Macau was supplied with a (dual-doors version fitted with electronic route display).
+Transmac in Macau was supplied with a dual-door version.